 Can I claim these appointments back through my health insurance provider?

-It is recommended that you check with your insurance provider prior to commencing treatment.
 We will provide you with a receipt that contains the physiotherapist’s name and provider number along with date and the service provided.
 You may then be able to submit a form for reimbursement to your insurance provider.